yggilabs/blog/docs/_previews/greenlight.md

 </ol>
 <h2 id="the-pitch">The Pitch</h2>
 <blockquote>
-<p>There probably needs to be some preliminary discussion here to get people on the same page.
+<p>WIP Note: There probably needs to be some preliminary discussion here to get people on the same page.
 Talk about expectations of tone and have a brief discussion about what media you find interesting and why.
 This is primarily a game about television but draw from any media — movies, comics, books, music, paintings are all fair game.</p>
 </blockquote>
 <p>Grab a new card as <em>The Pitch</em>.</p>
 <ol>